trekfan42/streamdeck-ksp2-flight-control-main/README.md

 - Receive Resource and Orbital info Readouts

+## Usage

+- just install the Kerbal Web Program mod, and this stream deck plugin

 ## Release

 - there is a stream deck plugin file in the release folder if you'd like to give it a whirl.